-The cost to fix a vehicle depends on (1) what is wrong with the vehicle, (2) the repair facility you take your vehicle to for repairs (or whether you try to fix it yourself), (3) the prevailing labor rates in your area, (4) the year, make and model of your vehicle (luxury imports are always more expensive to fix!), (5) the availability of parts for your vehicle (are the parts only available from a new car dealer or can they be purchased from a local auto parts store?), and (6) how much you are willing to pay for repairs (prices and repair options are often negotiable).
+How much should it cost to repair your car?
+The cost of repairs will depend on (1) what is wrong with your vehicle, (2) the repair facility you take your vehicle to for repairs (or whether you try to fix it yourself), (3) the prevailing labor rates in your area, (4) the year, make and model of your vehicle (luxury imports are always more expensive to fix!), (5) the availability of parts for your vehicle (are the parts only available from a new car dealer or can they be purchased from a local auto parts store?), and (6) how much you are willing to pay for repairs (prices and repair options are often negotiable).

 The average parts and labor bill for an auto repair today ranges from $400 to over $700.
 This includes such jobs as replacing a fuel pump, water pump, alternator, fuel injectors or A/C compressor.
 If your transmission fails, replacing it may run several thousand dollars!
 And if you blow your engine, it could cost you $4,000 to $6,000 or more!